 Whilst the definition of the Arctic Circle is clearly bounded by geography, the concept of the ‘high north’ is less so, this hasn’t stopped people from trying to map it, one example below

 China achieved ‘observer’ status on the Arctic Council in 2013 and Russia has been a long-standing member.
 Both are hostile to our interests and that of our allies.
-The UK has also been an observer since 1998 and although the Arctic Council was originally intended to avoid matters of security, it is hard to see that enduring.
+The UK has also been an observer since 1998 and although the Arctic Council was originally intended to avoid matters of security, it is difficult to see that enduring.

-Climate change may result in a reduction of Arctic ice and this will inevitably result in greater access and economic exploitation.
+Climate change may result in a reduction of Arctic ice, and this will inevitably result in greater access and economic exploitation.
 This exploitation will likely result in increasing political tensions with the potential for conflict.

 The fact remains, whatever the definitions, it is on our doorstep and includes friends, allies and potential enemies.